kakasnest/Anime-look-up-V2/README.md

 npm run start
 ```

-Aslo don't forget to rename .env file in the frontend (public api was used).
+Aslo don't forget to rename `frontend/.env.temp`(public api was used so it's already filled).